 - Consistent sound

-- Balanced signal that can “plug and play”
+- Balanced signal that can “plug and play” with almost any system

 - Heavier due to battery and/or preamp circuit